Last updated on June 13th, 2025

 Table of contents

-Lady Baltimore Cake is a classic vintage dessert made of a tender three-layer white cake filled with a rich fruit and nut filling, and frosted with a fluffy seven-minute frosting.
-This cake should be considered more of a “project” weekend cake as it requires a lot of ingredients and more than time than a simple weeknight sheet cake.
+Lady Baltimore Cake is a classic vintage dessert made of a tender three-layer white cake filled with a rich fruit and nut filling, frosted with a fluffy seven-minute frosting.
+This fancy cake contains several ingredients and takes more than time than just a simple weeknight cake.

 The inspiration for Classic Lady Baltimore Cake comes from my copy of the 1941 Better Homes & Garden Cook Book which appears in a full-color illustration among other vintage cakes like the Lord Baltimore Cake, Dolly Madison Cake, and George Washington Cake.
 While I dream for the day to have all six cakes completed on the same day to take a photo like this, finishing all the steps involved for just one of these cakes takes a good bit of time.
 I tend to think of this dessert as a “project” cake.